 Dating on Low FODMAP (Without the Awkwardness)

-Good news: you can absolutely date on low FODMAP without turning every outing into a logistics briefing.
-The trick is to front-load a little planning, keep your disclosure light, and protect a few non-negotiables so your body does not torpedo the evening for you.
+You can date on low FODMAP without turning every outing into a logistics briefing.
+The approach is to front-load a little planning, keep disclosure light, and protect a few non-negotiables so your body doesn't torpedo the evening.

 Pick the restaurant, or at least nudge it

 The single biggest lever is the venue.
-If your date picks a ramen spot with garlic-miso broth and nothing else on the menu, you have already lost.
-If you pick, or co-pick, you are on easy mode.
+If your date picks a ramen spot with garlic-miso broth and nothing else on the menu, you've already lost.
+If you pick, or co-pick, you're on easy mode.

-Monash lists "check the menu online" as their first rule of eating out on low FODMAP, because hidden garlic and onion in sauces, dressings and marinades are the top offenders.
+Monash lists "check the menu online" as their first rule of eating out on low FODMAP, because hidden garlic and onion in sauces, dressings, and marinades are the top offenders.
 Give yourself ten minutes before the date to scan the menu.
-You are looking for one thing: is there at least one protein-plus-veg-plus-starch plate you can make work with light tweaks?
+You're looking for one thing: at least one protein-plus-veg-plus-starch plate you can make work with light tweaks.
 Grilled fish, steak, chicken, a rice bowl where the sauce goes on the side.
-If yes, you are fine.
-If the whole menu is built around onion broth, pasta and bread, suggest a different spot.
+If yes, you're fine.
+If the whole menu is built around onion broth, pasta, and bread, suggest a different spot.

 Good default cuisines: Japanese (sashimi, plain rice, small portion of edamame), steakhouse, a Greek place with grilled meats, or a New American spot with a build-your-own bowl vibe.
 Tougher: classic Italian, Thai, Indian, and most vegan places, where onion and garlic are load-bearing ingredients.
 The eating out low FODMAP guide has cuisine-by-cuisine cheat sheets.

-One reframe: suggesting the spot is not high maintenance, it is you being someone who has opinions about where to eat.
+One reframe: suggesting the spot isn't high maintenance, it's you being someone who has opinions about where to eat.
 Most people find that attractive.

 To the server, warmly and without preamble: "Could the chef do this without onion, garlic, or any sauce with either?
 I have a sensitivity."
-Most kitchens hear this often enough that it is not a big deal.
+Most kitchens hear this often enough that it's not a big deal.

 Skip the bread basket, skip cocktails with agave or high-fructose mixers, and watch for cumulative FODMAP load.
 Two "green" ingredients can turn yellow when you stack them, covered in FODMAP stacking.
-First date is not the night to stress-test your portions.
+A first date isn't the night to stress-test your portions.

 When and how to disclose

-This is the part everyone gets tangled up on, and I think the standard advice is a little off.
-You do not owe anyone a medical disclosure on date one.
-You also do not need to hide it like a secret.
+This is the part everyone gets tangled up on, and the standard advice is a little off.
+You don't owe anyone a medical disclosure on date one.
+You also don't need to hide it like a secret.
 Think of it more like mentioning you run in the morning, or that you have a cat.
-It is a fact about your life, not a confession.
+It's a fact about your life, not a confession.

-A light, low-drama disclosure sounds like: "Heads up, I have a picky stomach, so I am going to ask some annoying questions when we order.
+A light, low-drama disclosure sounds like: "Heads up, I have a picky stomach, so I'm going to ask some annoying questions when we order.
 Ignore me."
-That is usually enough for a first or second date.
+That's usually enough for a first or second date.
 If they ask more, answer casually: "IBS.
-Nothing dramatic, certain foods just do not agree with me, so I eat a bit weird.
-It is fine."
+Nothing dramatic, certain foods just don't agree with me, so I eat a bit weird.
+It's fine."
 Confident, matter-of-fact, not apologetic.
 People mirror the energy you bring to it.

-Kate Scarlata, one of the most cited low-FODMAP dietitians, makes the same basic point in her first-date guide: do not hide it, but do not make it the centerpiece either.
+Kate Scarlata, one of the most cited low-FODMAP dietitians, makes the same basic point in her first-date guide: don't hide it, but don't make it the centerpiece either.
 Pick the restaurant, scan the menu, order with quiet confidence, and move on to the actual conversation.

 When they cook for you

 At some point someone will want to cook for you.
 This is lovely and also mildly terrifying.
-What has worked for me:
+A workable approach:

-Ahead of time, drop a low-pressure message: "I am so in.
-Quick thing, my stomach gets weird with onion and garlic, so as long as we dodge those I am good with basically anything.
+Ahead of time, drop a low-pressure message: "I'm so in.
+Quick thing, my stomach gets weird with onion and garlic, so as long as we dodge those I'm good with most anything.
 Happy to bring a side or help shop."
-That framing turns it from "I have demands" into "I am a teammate in this."
+That framing turns it from "I have demands" into "I'm a teammate in this."

-If they insist on surprising you, there is no shame in eating a small safe dinner beforehand and treating theirs as a tasting portion.
-You will not insult anyone by having a modest appetite.
+If they insist on surprising you, there's no shame in eating a small safe dinner beforehand and treating theirs as a tasting portion.
+You won't insult anyone by having a modest appetite.
 You will absolutely insult them by spending 40 minutes in their bathroom.

 Staying over, and yes, the bathroom thing

 Overnights are where the real anxiety lives.
 Unfamiliar bathroom, thin walls, no control over breakfast, and the very specific fear of needing to go urgently at 6 a.m. in someone else's apartment.
-This is not vanity, it is a real thing with a name.
-Researchers call it visceral anxiety or toilet anxiety, and there is a solid body of work showing it responds well to cognitive behavioral therapy.
-The 2017 review in Psychology Research and Behavior Management describes exactly this pattern: people with IBS avoid situations where bathrooms are not "safe," which then shrinks their world over time.
+This isn't vanity, it's a real thing with a name.
+Researchers call it visceral anxiety or toilet anxiety, and the underlying visceral hypersensitivity is well-documented in IBS.
+There's also a solid body of work showing it responds well to cognitive behavioral therapy.
+The 2017 Kinsinger review describes exactly this pattern: people with IBS avoid situations where bathrooms aren't "safe," which shrinks their world over time.

-- Keep a small overnight kit with your safe breakfast.
+• Keep a small overnight kit with a safe breakfast.
 A firm, slightly underripe banana, a portion of plain oats (not a flavored packet with inulin or apple), a tea bag.
-You are not asking them to stock your pantry, you are just not hostage to whatever cereal they have.
+You're not asking them to stock your pantry, you're just not hostage to whatever cereal they have.

-- Have a one-liner ready if things go sideways: "Give me a minute, my stomach is being dramatic."
-That is it.
+• Have a one-liner ready if things go sideways: "Give me a minute, my stomach is being dramatic."
+That's it.
 No over-explaining.
 Most partners will be kind.
-The ones who are not tell you something useful.
+The ones who aren't tell you something useful.

 The anxiety itself also matters.
 The gut and the brain run on the same stress circuitry, which is why anticipating a flare is often enough to cause one.
 Gut-brain connection and IBS anxiety digs into the mechanism, and stress and cortisol in IBS flares covers what that does to your gut in the moment.
-If dating is consistently setting off your symptoms, a GI-trained therapist doing CBT is one of the most evidence-backed moves you can make.
-It is not a sign that you are broken.
-It is a sign that this is a hard thing and there is a real tool for it.
+If dating is consistently setting off symptoms, a GI-trained therapist doing CBT is one of the most evidence-backed moves available.
+It isn't a sign that you're broken.
+It's a sign that this is a hard thing and there's a real tool for it.

 The bigger picture

 Dating on low FODMAP is a long game.
-You will have nights that go beautifully and nights where you eat three bites of salad and pretend you are full.
-If the whole thing starts to feel like a second job, that is a burnout signal worth listening to, and low FODMAP burnout has more on what to do about it.
+Some nights go beautifully and some nights you eat three bites of salad and pretend you're full.
+If the whole thing starts to feel like a second job, that's a burnout signal worth listening to, and low FODMAP burnout has more on what to do about it.

-The person who is right for you will not flinch when you ask the server a question.
-They will find it kind of charming.
-Give yourself permission to date like someone who knows what their body needs, and the right people will meet you there.
+The person who's right for you won't flinch when you ask the server a question.
+They'll find it kind of charming.
+Date like someone who knows what their body needs, and the right people will meet you there.

 Track your symptoms and discover patterns with FODMAP Tracker.
 Includes a database of 1,000+ foods with FODMAP ratings.